pshellito/download-nldas-forcings/README.md

 # download-nldas-forcings

 ## Overview
-The Matlab function, 'getNldasForcing.m' downloads [NLDAS](http://ldas.gsfc.nasa.gov/nldas/) primary forcings (A) at any number of point locations and saves them as individual text files that contain the corresponding meteorological timeseries.
+The Matlab script, 'callGetNldasForcing.m' will call the function, 'getNldasForcing.m,' which downloads [NLDAS](http://ldas.gsfc.nasa.gov/nldas/) primary forcings (A) at any number of point locations and saves them as individual text files that contain the corresponding meteorological timeseries.
 If a requested location is not in the NLDAS domain, the script will issue a warning and download the closest NLDAS pixel to the requested location.

+Use 'inFile_test.txt' to select site locations to save.

 ## Requirements